oclint/oclint-docs/rules/size.rst

 **Thresholds:**

 TOO_MANY_FIELDS
-    The reporting threshold for too many fields, default value is 20
+    The reporting threshold for too many fields, default value is 20.

 TooManyMethods
 --------------

 **Since: 0.7**

-A class with too many methods indicates it does too many things and hard to read and understand.
+A class with too many methods indicates it does too many things and is hard to read and understand.
 It usually contains complicated code, and should be refactored.

 This rule is defined by the following class: `oclint-rules/rules/size/TooManyMethodsRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/TooManyMethodsRule.cpp>`_